-Click here for the Google maps directions to the Kazanlak bus station (it is a minute walk from the Kazanlak train station.
+The bus station in Kazanlak is a minute walk north-east from the train station:

-Traveling by bus is similar to traveling by train.
-It is a bit faster, a bit more comfortable and in most cases, the bus stations are better organized, with buses leaving more often as well as the location of the bus stations is usually in close proximity to the city center.
+Travelling by bus is similar to travelling by train.
+It is a bit faster, a bit more comfortable and in most cases, the bus stations are better organized, with buses leaving more often as well as the location of the bus stations is usually in close proximity to the city centre.
 Also, there is a better choice of companies which provide bus transport as the sector is private.

 Getting there by Car